quicwg/base-drafts/draft-ietf-quic-recovery.md

 * If RTO ({{rto}}) is earlier, schedule a TLP alarm in its place.
 That is, PTO SHOULD be scheduled for min(RTO, PTO).

-MaxAckDelay is the maximum ack delay supplied in an incoming ack frame.
+MaxAckDelay is the maximum ack delay supplied in an incoming ACK frame.
 MaxAckDelay excludes ack delays that aren't included in an RTT sample because they're too large and excludes those which reference an ack-only packet.